 Several towns in America -- including Hamburg, New York; Athens, Texas; and New Haven, Connecticut -- claim to be the birthplace of the hamburger.
 But Seymour rises to the top of our list with this spiffy new 12-foot-tall statue of "Hamburger Charlie" Nagreen, who claimed to have invented the sandwich (and coined its name) in Seymour in 1885.

 Across the street stands the 5000 pound grill that cooked The World's Largest Hamburger in 2001 (it weighed over four tons and fed 13,000 people).
-Atop is a giant "hamburger" that is in fact a cheeseburger -- which is a little greedy of Seymour since, as we all know, the cheesburger was invented in either Pasadena, CA, or Louisville, KY.
+Atop is a giant "hamburger" that is in fact a cheeseburger -- which is a little greedy of Seymour since several other towns claim to be the Home of the Cheeseburger.

 The Seymour Community History Museum now exhibits the World's Largest Collection of Hamburger-Related Items.
 Originally the accumulation of the late Jeffrey Tenneyson (RIP 2006) it includes 1,500 pieces of memorabilia and required a semi-truck to haul it to Seymour from Palm Springs, California.